 The University of the Third Age – Hobart Inc. (U3A Hobart) is a wholly self-funded organisation formed in 1990 to provide daytime courses for its members.
 It is run by members of U3A who volunteer their time to ensure the smooth running of the organisation.
 New volunteers are very welcome.

 During the year courses are offered over three 10-week terms.
 Each term approximately 40 courses are offered, and the topics covered include the humanities (history, literature, philosophy, law etc.), social sciences, sciences, technology, languages, art and music.
 Throughout the year four newsletters are sent out to members, containing details of the following term’s program and news items.
 See Programs.

 We have over 650 members, who enjoy the entertaining and enlightening lectures and classes given by our dedicated, voluntary tutors who are often retired lecturers, teachers, professional and other people who have much to share.

 There are three terms of 10 weeks each year and the program of courses varies each term, depending on the tutors available.
 Some courses run for the full year, others run for just one term and a few for only half of a term.

-Most classes are now held at the Commerce Building Annexe at the University of Tasmania.
+Most classes are now held in our premises in the Commerce Annexe at the University of Tasmania.
 See Location.
-Classes are all held in the daytime on Monday to Thursday.
-They start at 10.00am and finish at about 3.00pm.
-Lectures are held downstairs in the Lecture Room, he Board Room and the Retreat.
+Classes are scheduled between 10am and 3pm, Monday to Thursday.
+In the Annexe, classes are held in the Lecture Room, the Board Room and the Retreat.
+We also use the Theatre in the nearby Old Commerce Building for our largest classes.
 Morning tea and coffee is available in the Tea Room.

 We are self-funded